uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In addition to providing compensation, making apologies, and undertaking educational reform, states also have a duty “to remember.”
 Under Principle 2,

-A people’s knowledge of the history of its oppression is part of its heritage and, as such, must be preserved by appropriate measures in fulfillment of the State’s duty to remember…
+A people’s knowledge of the history of its oppression is part of its heritage and, as such, must be preserved by appropriate measures in fulfillment of the State’s duty<!--x-->
+to remember…
 On a collective basis, symbolic measures intended to provide moral reparation, such as formal public recognition by the State of its responsibility, or official declarations aimed at restoring victims’ dignity, commemorative ceremonies, naming of public thoroughfares or the erection of monuments, help to discharge the duty of remembrance.[^228]